team-penny/code-test/README.md

 * can have any number of input variables
 * is given arrays of values for each input variable
 * calculates a single output value for each combination of input values
-* produces a single JSON object as output, that contains all of the provided input values, as well as the results of running the simulation against all possible combinations of those input values.
+* produces a single JSON object as output that contains all of the provided input values, as well as the results of running the simulation against all possible combinations of those input values.

+Here's a visual representation of the process:

 ![Output Logo](./../diagrams/output-format.png)

-**Your task is to create an object that takes one of these simulation output objects as an input, described below, and transform it into a 2-dimensional array that looks like this:**
+**Your task is to create a function that takes one of these simulation output objects as an input, described below, and transform it into a 2-dimensional array that looks like this:**

 ```
 [
-    [input-1-1, input-2-1, input-3-1, output-1-1-1],
+    [input-1-1, input-2-1, input-3-1, input-..., output-N-1],
-    [input-1-2, input-2-1, input-3-1, output-2-1-1],
+    [input-1-2, input-2-1, input-3-1, input-..., output-N-2],
-    [input-1-3, input-2-1, input-3-1, output-3-1-1],
+    [input-1-3, input-2-1, input-3-1, input-..., output-N-3],
     ...
-    [input-1-i, input-2-j, input-3-k, output-i-j-k]
+    [input-1-I, input-2-J, input-3-K, input-..., output-N-X],
 ]
 ```

 ## Inputs
-The input to your component is an output from a simulation.
+The input to your function is an output from a simulation.

 A given simulation output consists of:

-1. metadata providing details on the input and output variables, which are used to locate and extract the variable values used in the simulation.
+1. metadata providing details on the input and output variables, which are used to locate and extract the data.
-2. arrays of input variables, which contain arrays of values that were used as the inputs for the analysis.
+2. arrays of values for each input variable to use in the simulation.
-3. arrays of model output values for all possible combinations of input values.
+3. a multidimensional array of model output values for all possible combinations of input values.

 ## The Metadata Object Attributes